 Section 3.
 Resignation and Removal of Officers

-In the event of the resignation, death, or removal from office of the President, the Vice-President shall succeed to the office of the President.
-In the event of the resignation, death, or removal of the President and Vice-President, the Secretary shall succeed to the office of the President.
-Any vacancy occurring in the offices of the Vice-President, Secretary, or the Treasurer, shall be filled by another Board member upon a majority vote of the Board of Directors to serve the remainder of the current term.
+In the event of the resignation, death, or removal from office of the Chairman of the Board, the Vice-Chairman of the Board shall succeed to the office of the Chairman of the Board.
+In the event of the resignation, death, or removal of the Chairman of the Board and Vice-Chairman of the Board, the Secretary shall succeed to the office of the Chairman of the Board.
+Any vacancy occurring in the offices of the Vice-Chairman of the Board, Secretary, or the Treasurer, shall be filled by another Board member upon a majority vote of the Board of Directors to serve the remainder of the current term.